Compliance: Performance

 Results of Compliance Training

-MC conducts in-house training programs on a companywide basis according to each level in the organization.
-Compliance-related training is offered on individual topics as well such as antitrust laws, the Subcontract Act, prevention of bribery and corruption including anti-bribery laws, and labor management.
-Furthermore, tailored seminars are held for each Business Group and region.
-MC has also created an e-learning program related to the MC Code of Conduct based on the latest developments and case studies on topics such as harassment, bribery and whistleblowing systems.
-MC reviews the permeation and effectiveness of compliance based on the MC Code of Conduct by requiring all MC officers, employees, advisors, part-time employees, secondees and temporary staff to complete this e-learning program on an annual basis.
+MC conducts in-house training programs on a company-wide basis according to organization levels.
+Compliance-related training is also offered on individual topics such as antitrust laws, the Subcontract Act, prevention of bribery and corruption (including anti-bribery laws), and labor management.
+Additionally, tailored seminars are held for each Business Group and region.
+MC has developed an e-learning program related to the MC Code of Conduct, incorporating the latest developments and case studies on topics such as harassment, bribery, and whistleblowing systems.
+To review the permeation and effectiveness of compliance based on the MC Code of Conduct, all MC officers, employees, advisors, part-time employees, secondees, and temporary staff are required to complete this e-learning program annually.

 Compliance Discussions

-In 2013, MC began holding compliance discussions in which small groups of employees in each workplace discuss compliance issues that could occur in the workplace as well as other day-to-day concerns.
-These discussions serve as a means of supplementing conventional training, which tends to be a one-way form of communication, and improving the compliance awareness of every officer and employee.
-By facilitating these types of discussions about familiar topics in each workplace, every employee will recognize that compliance is something that is connected to them personally, which will in turn gradually increase their compliance awareness.
-MC has been conducting the same discussions at least once a year, with the participation of essentially all employees at all levels of every internal organization, including overseas offices since 2013, and MC has also expanded this initiative to over 100 domestic and overseas subsidiaries.
+Since 2013, MC has held compliance discussions in which small groups of employees at each workplace discuss potential compliance issues and day-to-day concerns.
+These discussions supplement conventional training, which tends to be one-way, and help improve compliance awareness among all officers and employees.
+By facilitating discussions on familiar topics, employees recognize that compliance is personally relevant, gradually increasing awareness.
+MC conducts these discussions at least once a year, involving nearly all employees at every organizational level, including overseas offices, and has expanded the initiative to over 100 domestic and overseas subsidiaries.

 Distribution of Handbook for Officers and Employees

-In addition to providing training opportunities and the e-learning program, MC has created a Compliance Handbook that presents a collection of the latest case studies in a Q&A format.
-The aim of this booklet is to resolve any doubts about the compliance duties of officers and employees that they may have on a daily basis, and MC published the booklet to all officers and employees for their easy reference.
+In addition to training and e-learning program, MC has created a Compliance Handbook featuring the latest case studies in a Q&A format.
+The handbook aims to resolve common compliance-related questions and is distributed to all officers and employees for easy reference.

 Number of Compliance Violations

-The total number of violations at the Head Office, domestic and overseas branches and offices, and domestic and overseas subsidiaries and affiliated companies that were reported in FY2023 was 136.
-There were no compliance violations that had a significant impact on the management of the MC Group.
+The total number of violations at the Head Office, domestic and overseas branches and offices, and domestic and overseas subsidiaries and affiliated companies in FY2024 was 93.
+There were no compliance violations that had a significant impact on MC’s management.

 Provisions Concerning Legal Violations and Litigation

-If MC presently owes debt (legal or constructive) as a result of past incidents, is likely to be required to pay such debt, and a reliable estimate of the amount of such debt (penalties, settlement amount etc.) can be made, MC must record provisions for such debt.
-In FY2023, there were no significant provisions requiring separate disclosure in its financial statements.
+If MC currently owes a debt (legal or constructive) as a result of past incidents, is likely to be required to pay such debt, and a reliable estimate of the amount (penalties, settlement amounts, etc.) can be made, MC must record provisions for such debt.
+In FY2023, there were no significant provisions requiring separate disclosure in the financial statements.

 Tax Transparency